USMAI-Library-Consortium/sru-queryer/readme.md

 These modifiers differ mainly in validation.
 The ProxModifier limits the base_name to either 'unit' or 'distance', as these are the base names used by prox, and limits the values for the 'unit' base name in the CQL context set to the values specified in the LOC documentation.
 Upon validation, an error will be raised if these values are not correct.

-This program will NOT validate modifiers in relation to one another - e.g., even though a prox must have one 'unit' and one 'distance' modifier, this is not enforced through validation.
+This program will NOT validate combinations of modifiers - e.g., even though a 'PROX' boolean operator must have one 'unit' and one 'distance' modifier, this is not enforced through validation.
 You could extend the CQLBooleanOperatorBase or PROX class to create this custom validation, if desired.

 Example prox modifier:
 `ProxModifier('unit', "=", "sentence", context_set="cql")`